William-Hortone/linkedin-clone/README.md

 - 🤔 &nbsp; Exploring new technologies and web development and quick hacks.

-- 🎓 &nbsp; Studying Computer Science and Engineering at IIIT Vadodara and coding stuffs.
+- 🎓 &nbsp; Studying Software Engineering at Jiangsu Normal University in China.

 - ✍️ &nbsp; Learning about Front-end development.